Home > Indian History > Geography of India > Vindhya Mountain Range

 Location of Vindhya Mountain Range

 Vindhya Mountain Range is located in central India, Madhya Pradesh, and is 970 kilometres long and 910 metres elevated.
-The range originates from the state of Gujarat continuing into the east and north till the river Ganges at Mirzapur.
+The range originates from the state of Gujarat continuing into the east and north, extending to the region of river Ganges at Mirzapur.

 Etymology of Vindhya Mountain Range

-The word Vindhya derives from the Sanskrit word "Vaindh" means to get in the way.
+The word ‘Vindhya’ is derived from the Sanskrit word "Vaindh" means to get in the way.
 The Vindhya Range is also famous as "Vindhyachala" or "Vindhyachal"; the word "achala" (Sanskrit) or "achal" (Hindi) denotes a mountain.

 Myths of Vindhya Mountain Range

-In the prehistoric Indian texts, the "Vindhyas" are seen as the demarcating line between the territories of the Indo-Aryans.
+In the prehistoric Indian texts, the "Vindhyas" are seen as the demarcating line of the territory of Indo-Aryans.
+Several ancient texts mention the Vindhyas as the southern boundary of the Aryavarta, the territory of the ancient Indo-Aryans.
 The most ancient Hindu texts consider it as the southern boundary of "Aryavarta".
 Historically, Vindhya Mountain was considered extremely remote and dangerous due to dark plants and the aggressive tribes residing there.
 The later texts explain that the Vindhya Range is the dwelling of ferocious form of "Shakti" (goddess Kali or Durga), who lived there since killing the demons.
 She is described as "Vindhyavasini" and a temple is dedicated to her which is situated in the "Vindhyachal" town of Uttar Pradesh.
 Mahabharata mentions the "Vindhyas" as the "everlasting residence" of goddess Kali.

 According to one myth, the Vindhya Mountain once battled with the Mount Meru, rising so high that it blocked the sun.
 Sage Agastya then asked Vindhya to lower itself, in order to ease his way across to the south.
 In respect for sage Agastya, the Vindhya lowered its height and promised not to grow until sage Agastya returned to the north.
 Sage Agastya settled in the south, and the Vindhya Mountain, true to its word, never grew further.